Thanksgiving Tips: How to Prevent a Plumbing Emergency over the Holiday

 - Finally, there are many things that cannot be flushed without a high likelihood of creating a clog.
 These include cotton balls or swabs, makeup remover pads, facial scrub pads, tampons, and baby wipes.

 Despite everyone’s best efforts, plumbing disasters can still occur.
 No matter what time you find a plumbing emergency on your hands, our experienced Kansas City plumbers can quickly resolve the matter.
-Whether during the evening or on the weekend, our team of plumbing technicians can provide the expert service you need, and for no extra charge.
+Whether during the evening or on the weekend, our team of plumbing technicians can provide the expert service you need.
 Contact A-1 Sewer & Septic Service, Inc. today!